 Fostering Innovative, Sustainable Urban Farming Methods to Meet Food Needs

-Research Team: Jennifer Sowerwine (Environmental Science, Policy, and Management; UC Cooperative Extension), Céline Pallud (ESPM), Tim Bowles (ESPM), Charisma Acey (City and Regional Planning), Rob Bennaton (UC Cooperative Extension), Paul Rogé (ESPM)
+Project Team: Jennifer Sowerwine (Environmental Science, Policy, and Management; UC Cooperative Extension), Céline Pallud (ESPM), Tim Bowles (ESPM), Charisma Acey (City and Regional Planning), Rob Bennaton (UC Cooperative Extension), Paul Rogé (ESPM), MESA

 Funding Level: $295,000

 This project combines research and outreach to foster innovative, sustainable urban farming methods to improve ecological resilience and meet urgent food needs.
 Lead investigators and community collaborators will help develop transformative solutions to improve the ecological sustainability of urban farming systems by building soil health, conserving water, and promoting beneficial insects.
 The project will also foster economic viability by improving distribution of urban-produced nutritious food to make it more accessible and affordable for urban populations and to minimize on-farm food waste.
 This project will benefit farmers, low-income consumers, and the educators, advocates and lawmakers who serve them.
 Research is taking place in the Bay Area, and lessons will be valuable for other urban communities throughout the state and country.
 This project is funded through the Foundation for Food and Agriculture Research.

 - Increase the ecological resilience, sustainability, and economic viability of urban/peri-urban farming systems.

 - Improve metropolitan food distribution systems to reduce food waste on farms and meet fresh produce needs of low-income urban consumers.